4. Motion in 2D and 3D#

 The Math

-The velocity is obtained by differentiating the position function,
+(a) The velocity is found by differentiating the position vector with respect to time:

 The Conclusion